CocoIsNotBald/DeliverySaver/README.md

 ### 1.1.0
 - [x] Add a prompt when multiple entry are the same
 - [x] Add a prompt when two entry are the same
+- [ ] Add a way to compare entry/entries

 ## TODO

 ### 1.1.0
 - Better error handling when exception occurs on "OnSeedEnter" function
 - Rework the way template are save when exception occurs
-- Add a way to compare entry